intercom/intercom-php/README.md

 This library supports PHP 7.1 and later

-Please note this library uses [HTTPPlug](https://github.com/php-http/httplug) as HTTP client.
-HTTP Plug is only an abstraction, so you need to provide it with an adapter for the HTTP library you prefer.
+This library uses [HTTPPlug](https://github.com/php-http/httplug) as HTTP client.
+HTTP Plug is an abstraction that allows this library to support many different HTTP Clients.
+Therefore, you need to provide it with an adapter for the HTTP library you prefer.
 You can find the available adapters [here](http://docs.php-http.org/en/latest/clients.html).
-The example below assumes you use Guzzle6 as your HTTP library.
+The example below assumes you use Guzzle6 as your HTTP library, but you can replace it with any adapter that you prefer.

 The recommended way to install intercom-php is through [Composer](https://getcomposer.org):